 Steps if you find or suspect presence of varroa in your apiary

-- don't mail or forward any varroa (and other mites and insects), until advised by a Department of Primary Industries apiary officer.
-Never take live specimens from the apiary as this may help to spread the parasite or pest
+- Don't mail or forward any varroa (and other mites and insects), until advised by an apiary officer from the department.
+Never take live specimens from the apiary as this may help to spread the parasite or pest.

-- place overalls, veil, gloves (and guantlets) and hat in a plastic bag and leave them at the apiary site until advised by a DPI apiary officer
+- Place overalls, veil, gloves (and guantlets) and hat in a plastic bag and leave them at the apiary site until advised by our apiary officer.

-The department apiary officers listed below are available to assist beekeepers.
+The department apiary officers listed below are also available to assist beekeepers.